-Stevens-Henager College Utah campuses, except Orem (Provo) and St. George
+Stevens-Henager College West Haven (Ogden) and Logan

 This program prepares students for a general background in the area of medical specialties with courses for medical assisting, medical billing and coding, and pharmacy technology and prepares graduates for entry-level employment as medical assistants, medical billers and coders, and pharmacy technicians.
 Objectives of the program include preparing students for possible certification or licensing in various medical specialties; however, students should be aware that in most cases additional training, cost and/or clinical experience may be required to sit for certain certification or licensure examinations.